R-T-B/TimberbornTerrainGenerator/HistoricalReleases.md

 v1.3.1:  Fixed a bug in entity placement that was making entities (trees, ruins etc) not as dense as they should be.
 This is not seedbreaking, except of course for entities, which are now more dense than before.
 Also updated PlentifulPlains preset to take advantage of river sloping.

 v1.4.0: Just TimberAPI 0.5.x support.
 Big things are still planned (tm), but I just got a puppy so it may be a few weeks until they are done, just FYI. :)

+v1.5.0:  Just Update 3 stable support.
+Needs a compatible TimberAPI.

+v1.5.1:  Just some dependency fixes for the mod.
+Makes sure you have the required stuff (you probably already do, but helps fresh installs).